 - The JSON file you downloaded

-We will then arrange for the data in your Authoritas project to be copied over to Big Query.
+We will then arrange for all your project the data to be copied over to Big Query.
 Your account manager will let you know when this has been done.
+You will then be able to use a template in Google Data Studio and populate it using your data in your Big Query instance by changing the data source for the template.